 The attack graph determines the security flaws that lie in the network.
 System administrators use attack graphs to analyze the network.
 It determines the flaws present in the network that might allow a hacker to exploit it.
 These graphs are large and represent the complete network with its flaws.

 Hence, they are complex to understand and analyze.
 It is essential to generate and analyze the attack graph to protect the network from security breaches.
-Analyzing vulnerabilities in the network helps to generate an attack graph with an attack graph generator.
+Analyzing vulnerabilities in the network with a vulnerability management software helps to generate an attack graph with an attack graph generator.
 There are various techniques to generate and analyze attack graphs.
 Some of the techniques are:

 a. ranking algorithm

 b. adjacency matrix clustering algorithm

 Thus, attack graphs are a good approach when we are concerning network security as a key aspect.

 Now we know these vulnerability scan techniques briefly, we will move on to the different methodologies used in vulnerability scanning.

 - Hacker-powered scans

 It uses a community-driven approach to vulnerability scanning and encourages freelance hackers to find bugs.
 With this method, enterprises can continuously monitor their systems and prevent potential attacks.
 Many programs offer rewards to push these hackers.

 Internal scans run inside the network.
 They use the privilege escalation technique to run.
 Internal scans project lights on how internal members of an enterprise implement permissions and find vulnerabilities.
 It prevents an insider attack from gaining access to servers and sensitive information.